-The methods by which contracts are to be terminated should be determined by the Congress.
-It is now being studied by Subcommittees of the Senate and the House.
-The Chairman of this Committee is a member of the

-Senate Subcommittee.
-This Committee will not attempt to duplicate the work of the other Committees now studying this matter, but will render it all possible assistance.
+The subject of termination is now being studied by subcommittees of the Senate and the House.
+The chairman of this committee is a member of the Senate subcommittee.
+This committee will not attempt to duplicate the work of the other committees now studying this matter, but will render them all possible assistance.

-The Senate Bill (S. 1268) would authorize any department or agency to make advance or partial payments upon contracts related to the prosecution of the war, to make loans or guarantees, and to purchase the interests of contractors, subcontractors and suppliers, subject to rules and regulations to be promulgated by the Chairman of the War Production Board or such other official as the President may designate.
+The Senate bill (S. 1268) would authorize any department or agency to make advance or partial payments upon contracts related to the prosecution of the war, to make loans or guarantees, and to purchase the interests of contractors, subcontractors, and suppliers, subject to rules and regulations to be promulgated by the Chairman of the War Production Board or such other official as the President may designate.

-The House Bill (HR 3022) would authorize the Secretary of War to use any appropriation in connection with the termination of War Department contracts under regulations to be prescribed by him.
+The House bill (H. R. 3022) would authorize the Secretary of War to use any appropriation in connection with the termination of War Department contracts under regulations to be prescribed by him.

 There is a considerable difference of opinion as to whether the contract officials of the procurement agencies should be allowed to make settlement agreements which would be final, except upon proof of fraud.
-There is also disagreement as to whether such contracts should be subject to the audit of the Government Accounting Office.
-These and other related matters are the subject of public and private hearings. to be terminated is most difficult, and no solution can be entirely satisfactory.
-For this reason, provisions should be made for guarantees by the Government of loans to contractors involved in disputes as to the amount due them after the termination of their contracts.
-These loans should be for a substantial percentage of the amount claimed by the contractors -, possibly as much as\\\\\ per cent.
+There is also disagreement as to whether such contracts should be subject to the audit of the General Accounting Office.
+These and other related matters are the subject of public and private hearings.

+The problem of determining the conditions under which contracts are to be terminated is most difficult, and no solution can be entirely satisfactory.
+For this reason, provisions should be made for guarantees by the Government of loans to contractors involved in disputes as to the amounts due them after the termination of their contracts.
+These loans should be for a substantial percentage of the amount claimed by the contractors.

-Provision should also be made for an expeditious determination of litigation either by the courts or by a special agency set up to hear and determine disputes subject to appeal to the courts.
+Provision should also be made for an expeditious determination of litigation either by the courts or by a special agency set up to hear and determine disputes.
 We should avoid a recurrence of the protracted litigation which followed the last war, where, litigation relating to the termination of contracts, in many cases, extended over a period of years.
 Some of the cases have only recently been determined.